Presenter Script | Ad Server Revenue Optimization

 Say this exactly

 StreamSight Media keeps its existing repositories, models, and applications.
 Redis is not the new system of record.
-Redis is the operational serving layer that makes the existing systems act together.
+Redis Iris is the context engine — the operational serving layer that makes the existing systems act together.

 The source systems in this use case are: Ad inventory platform, campaign management system, identity graph / CDP, content metadata store, feature lakehouse, and Kafka streams for playback and ad events.